Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Introduction

 While our focus here is on CMB polarization, the methods described in this work can also be applied to other observations in cosmology and astrophysics, such as 21-cm measurements \cite{Furlanetto, Morales, Pritchard}, searches for a stochastic primordial gravitational wave background \cite{PrimGWBack1,PrimGWBack2}, deep-field telescope imaging \cite{Windhorst:2005as,Stiavelli}, and transient searches \cite{Djorgovski:2011rv}.
 We discuss potential issues pertaining to such applications, but leave their full study to future work.

 The plan of the paper is as follows: In Section II we describe the PED templates used in our analysis, discuss the instrumental noise of our fiducial experiments and present the statistical tools for estimating the errors in measurements of the relevant power spectra.
-In Section III, we describe the MAB problem, discuss different heuristic solutions and explain our prescription for simulating adaptive B-mode experiments.
+In Section III, we describe how we construct and test adaptive survey strategies based on machine-learning heuristics, and explain our prescription for simulating adaptive B-mode experiments.
 We present our results in Section IV and discuss several assumptions and possible additional implementations in Section V. We conclude in Section VI.